-You need to consider your choice carefully, as you can't change or cancel your choice during the year, even if you have a Qualified Status Change (QSC).
+You need to consider your choice carefully and enroll for the coverage that best meets your needs.
+You can't change or cancel your choice during the year, even if you have a Qualified Status Change (QSC).

 If you're already participating in the Plan and do not cancel coverage during Annual Benefits Enrollment, you'll continue with the same coverage you had before Annual Benefits Enrollment.
 However, you'll be subject to any changes in the Plan and coverage costs effective with the new plan year.